shavit2310/BERT-Sentiment-Sentence-Embedding/README.md

 ## Overview

-Encoders failed to convey the meaning of a full sentence, although word embedding encoders have shown successes in providing good solutions for various NLP tasks.
-The difficulty of how to capture the relationships among multiple words remains a question to be solved.
-This project highlights the results achieved by SimCSE research, which improved the average of 76.3% compared to previous best results.
+Encoders failed to convey the meaning of a full sentence, although word embedding encoders have shown successes in providing <b/>
+good solutions for various NLP tasks.
+The difficulty of how to capture the relationships among multiple words remains a <b/>
+question to be solved.
+This project highlights the results achieved by SimCSE research, which improved the average <b/>
+of 76.3% compared to previous best results. <b/>
-SimCSE, is a simple contrastive sentence embedding framework, which can produce superior sentence embeddings, from either unlabeled or labeled data.
+SimCSE, is a simple contrastive sentence embedding framework, which can produce superior sentence embeddings, from either <b/>
+unlabeled or labeled data. <b/>
 The supervised model simply predicts the input sentence itself with only dropout used as noise.
-It’s a framework, based on the BERTbase model and evaluated with SentEval of FaceBook research (STS).
+It’s a framework, based <b/>
+on the BERTbase model and evaluated with SentEval of FaceBook research (STS).<b/>

 ## Main concept

 BERT
-A transformer-based ML technique for (NLP) pre-training, introduced in 2019 by Google, and has become a ubiquitous baseline in NLP experiments.
+A transformer-based ML technique for (NLP) pre-training, introduced in 2019 by Google, and has become a ubiquitous baseline <b/>
+in NLP experiments.

-The **Transformer** architecture that selectively concentrates on a discrete aspect of information, whether considered subjective or objective, encourages the option of training parallelization which led to the development of a pretrained systems like BERT and GPT.
+The **Transformer** architecture that selectively concentrates on a discrete aspect of information, whether considered <b/>
+subjective or objective, encourages the option of training parallelization which led to the development of a pretrained <b/>
+systems like BERT and GPT.

-Created on a **pre-trained** on a large corpus of unlabelled text including the entire Wikipedia(that’s 2,500 million words!) and Book Corpus (800 million words).
+Created on a **pre-trained** on a large corpus of unlabelled text including the entire Wikipedia(that’s 2,500 million words!) <b/>
+and Book Corpus (800 million words).

-Includes a **Bidirectional** in which learns information from both, left and right, sides of a token’s context during the training phase.
+Includes a **Bidirectional** in which learns information from both, left and right, sides of a token’s context during the <b/>
+training phase.
 Which is important for truly understanding the meaning of a language.

-This characteristic and the ELMO solution for same words having different meanings based on their context (Polysemy), were the foundations for BERT implementation under the concept that Transfer Learning in NLP = Pre-Training first and Fine-Tuning afterwards.
+This characteristic and the ELMO solution for same words having different meanings based on their context (Polysemy), <b/>
+were the foundations for BERT implementation under the concept that Transfer Learning in NLP = Pre-Training first <b/>
+and Fine-Tuning afterwards.

 BERT input embedding combined of 3 embeddings:
-**Position Embeddings**: Uses positional embeddings to express the position of words in a sentence.
+**Position Embeddings**: Uses positional embeddings to express the position of words in a sentence.<b/>
 **Segment Embeddings**:  Can also take sentence pairs as inputs for tasks (Question-Answering).
-That’s why it learns a unique
+That’s why it learns a unique <b/>
-                         embedding for the first and the second sentences to help the model distinguish between them.
+                         embedding for the first and the second sentences to help the model distinguish between them.<b/>
-**Token Embeddings**:    The embeddings learned for the specific token from the WordPiece token vocabulary  Tokenization is
+**Token Embeddings**:    The embeddings learned for the specific token from the WordPiece token vocabulary  Tokenization is <b/>
-                         the process of encoding a string of text into transformer-readable token ID integers.
+                         the process of encoding a string of text into transformer-readable token ID integers. <b/>
-                         From human-readable text to transformer-readable token IDs.
+                         From human-readable text to transformer-readable token IDs.<b/>

 ## Getting Started

 To use the demo, first install the `simcse` package

 ```bash